Macrometacorp/jsC8/docs/Reference/Collection/Indexes.md

   An array of names of document fields on which to create the index.
 Currently, fulltext indexes must cover exactly one field.
 If the value is a string, it will be wrapped in an array automatically.

+* **opts**: `Object` (optional)

+  An object containing additional properties of the index.

+  * **name**: `string`

+    Name of the index.
+If left blank, a name will be generated automatically.

-* **minLength** (optional):
+  * **minLength**: `boolean`

     Minimum character length of words to index.
-Uses a server-specific default value if not specified.
+Will default to a server-defined value if unspecified.
+It is thus recommended to set this value explicitly when creating the index.

 **Examples**